 Estate Planning Process

-How do I Get an Estate Plan?
+How do I Get Estate Planning?

 In order to provide customized estate plans for my clients, I have developed both a three-step and a four-step planning process specially designed to be both comprehensive and efficient.
 While I generally provide planning using fixed, flat fees, any deviations from my planning process can create significant time delays and can cost additional attorney and staff time that was not intended to be covered by those fees.
 If this occurs, additional fees may be assessed, as outlined in my Engagement Letter.